limestone-finance/limestone-api/README.md

 ----------------------------------------------

 ### Get historical prices in a time range
-To fetch historical prices in a time range you should specify currency symbol as the first argument of `getHistoricalPrice` method, and `startDate`, `endDate` and `interval` as fields of the second argument.
+To fetch historical prices in a time range specify currency symbol as the first argument of `getHistoricalPrice` method, and `startDate`, `endDate` and `interval` as fields of the second argument.

 💡 Note: currently Limestone API supports fetching historical prices in a time range only for a single token.
 ```js